cyanel-it/tp-webdev-front/README.md

 # Goal

 Goal is build a small search engine.

 A user should be able to perform:

 - Search in a field and click to run the online search
 - Show results in a table
 - Click on detail icon which is on each line
 - See the details on the page

+You should to be able to:

+- Know about the usage of your site by tacking and display statistics

 Good luck, I will enjoy my coffee while you work hard ;)